cytoflow/cytoflow/doc/design.rst

      - Create a view of the result

  - views
-   * each view draws to either a WxAgg canvas or the IPython notebook
+   * each view draws to either a QtAgg canvas or the IPython notebook
    * for each view
      - plot-type specifies what to be done with channels
        * ie, specify one channel for a histogram; two for an xy plot